Hibari Misora: Illness and death

 The 1980s were incredibly difficult years for Misora.
-Her mother passed away in 1981 and a year later her best friend, fellow singer and actress Chiemi Eri, died.
+Her mother died in 1981 and a year later her best friend, fellow singer and actress Chiemi Eri, died.
 Misora’s brothers both died in 1983 and 1986, respectively.
 Misora and her mother had been extremely close; not only had Kimie been her daughter's number one fan, but also she had worked as Misora's producer/manager throughout her career.
 To cope with her sorrow, Misora, having already been known as a hard drinker, increased her drinking and smoking even further.

 In April 1987, Misora suddenly collapsed on stage at a concert performance in Fukuoka.
 She was rushed to a nearby hospital, where she was diagnosed with avascular necrosis brought on by chronic hepatitis.
 Doctors did not reveal to the press that she was also suffering from cirrhosis so as to not cause worry to her fans and associates.
 She was immediately admitted, but eventually showed signs of recovery in August.
 She commenced recording a new song in October, and in April 1988 performed at her comeback concert at Tokyo Dome.
 At the time, the audience was unaware that she had still not fully recovered and spent her backstage time lying in a bed with an oxygen tank.
 Despite overwhelming pain in her legs, Misora performed a total of 40 songs.
 Once off the stage after the last song, she collapsed and was taken away by an ambulance that was on standby.

 Misora's health improvement was to be temporary, as her liver weakened from decades of heavy drinking and her condition worsened.
 Yet, she continued to perform live while hiding the true nature of her health from her fans.
 On February 7, 1989 (less than a month after the Heisei period began), Misora held her final concert in Kokura.
 It was the start of a nationwide tour which had to be cancelled due to her failing health.
 On March 21, she wrapped up her nearly four-and-a-half-decade career with a 10-hour live radio show for Nippon Broadcasting System.
 She was later hospitalized at Juntendo University Hospital in Tokyo with interstitial pneumonitis.

 On the morning of June 24, 1989, Misora died at Juntendo.
 She was 52.
 Her death was widely mourned throughout Japan and many felt the Shōwa period had truly come to an end.
 The major television networks had to cancel their regular programming that evening to bring the news of her death and instead aired various tributes.